tim-one/startie/README.md

 **Q:** What happens if two sort keys are the same?

 **A:** Won't happen.
 Note that two names' UTF-8 encodings can't be the same in this context.
 It's an election, and if ballots displayed two names the same way, voters couldn't distinguish between them.
 So all names display uniquely.
-That implies that their UTF-8 encodigs must also be pairwise distinct ("different displays" implies "different sequence of Unicode code points" implies "different encodings").
+That implies that their UTF-8 encodings must also be pairwise distinct ("different displays" implies "different sequence of Unicode code points" implies "different encodings").

 So it remains that their crypto hashes may nevertheless be the same.
 That's phenomenally unlikely.
 Collison resistance is a primary design goal of crypto hashes, and to date there is no publicly known case of two distinct inputs of _any_ kind whose hashes collide.
 That's not for lack of trying.

 If it happens anyway, the tiebreaking may or may not match across implementations.
 The code doesn't care, and will proceed to deliver whatever the implementation language's sort does about equal keys.
 In Python, the sort is stable, and dicts preserve insertion order, so at least the results will be reproducible across runs of the Python implementation.
-I don't know about `Node.js` details.
+I'm not sure about `Node.js` details. but believe that's all true under that too.
+But stability in both implementations doesn't help cross-implementation identical behavior unless both implementations are fed score dicts with names in the same order to begin with.

 But, "won't happen", so don't worry about it :smile:.

 ## Acks